Mian Aslam Iqbal: Pakistan Tehreek-e-Insaf

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-148 (Lahore-XII) in the 2013 Punjab provincial election.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of the PTI from PP-151 (Lahore-VIII) in 2018 Punjab provincial election.
 He received 65,830 votes and defeated Baqir Hussain, a candidate of PML(N).

 Ministership (2018-2023)

-On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar and was appointed as the Provincial Minister of Punjab for Industries, Commerce and Investment.
+On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar and was appointed the Provincial Minister of Punjab for Industries, Commerce and Investment.
 During his tenure, he maintained a crackdown against hoarders under the Anti-Hoarding Ordinance.
 He further called upon departments for a crackdown on illegal profiteers calling them a ‘mafia’, whilst briefing meetings on price control.

 On 19 July 2019, he was given additional portfolio of Provincial Minister of Punjab for Information and Culture.

 In December 2019, he resigned from additional portfolio of Provincial Minister of Punjab for Information and Culture.

-In September 2022, he was appointed as senior minister of Punjab in Parvez Elahi’s provincial administration.
+In September 2022, he was appointed senior minister of Punjab in Parvez Elahi’s provincial administration.